 Click New key, give it a name like claude-code, and copy the generated key.
 It starts with sql_.
 Keep it secure and treat it like a password.

 Replace sql_your_api_key with the key you copied in Step 2.
+Add --scope user before --transport to make Sequel available across every project on your machine.

 Verify it was registered: